ponshane/covid19-tweets-topic-analysis/README.md

-> This is an ongoing project.
-Codes may be changed significantly from time to time.

 # Data Acquisition & Preprocessing
 1. I use [streaming API of Twitter](https://developer.twitter.com/en/docs/tweets/filter-realtime/overview) to collect tweets containing keywords "covid19" or "#covid19".
 And, I monitor this stream from first week of March.
 2. To avoid from considering the duplicated contents, e.g., retweets, quote tweet, I use `parse-tweets.py` to filter out those tweets. `retrieve-details-of-tweets.py` is then used to retrieve details of each tweet by [statuses/lookup api](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/get-statuses-lookup) because I find texts of tweets returned by streaming API are truncated...